Super-Protocol/docs/docs/marketplace/guides/place-order.md

 Each engine exists in two variants:

 - Engines marked as 'GPU only' run the model on an NVIDIA H100 Tensor Core GPU.
 - Engines marked as 'CPU only' run the model on an Intel TDX CPU.
-Models running in this mode are significantly slower.
-However, it may be a suitable way to deploy smaller models since the TDX-only compute is cheaper and may have more availability than TDX+H100.
+Models may run slower in this mode.
+However, it may be a suitable way to deploy smaller models since the TDX-only compute is cheaper and have more availability than TDX+H100 compute.

 Click the blue **[+]** button to add the engine to the order.